Minnesota Court Records

 Are Warrants Public Records in Minnesota?

-One example pertains to arrest warrant indices (Minnesota Statutes § 13.82 (Subd.
-19)), which are kept confidential until specific criteria are met.
-These criteria include situations where a defendant has been taken into custody, served with a warrant, or has appeared before the court, except where law enforcement determines that the disclosure will serve a public purpose.
+Yes.
+In Minnesota, warrants generally fall under the umbrella of public records, per the Minnesota Government Data Practices Act (MGDPA).
+However, certain exceptions within the MGDPA may restrict access to warrant information.
+For instance, arrest warrant indices are typically kept confidential until specific criteria are met (Minnesota Statutes § 13.82 (Subd.
+19)).
+These criteria include situations where a defendant has been taken into custody, served with a warrant, or appeared before the court, except where law enforcement determines that the disclosure will serve a public purpose.

 Types of Warrants in Minnesota

-An arrest warrant is a directive issued by a district court judge authorizing the immediate apprehension and arrest of an individual suspected of a crime or who failed to comply with a court order.
-Within arrest warrants, three main subcategories exist:
+In Minnesota, warrants are broadly categorized into two primary types: criminal arrest warrants and civil warrants.
+Criminal arrest warrants are typically issued by a district court judge authorizing the immediate apprehension and arrest of an individual suspected of a crime or who has failed to comply with a court order.
+Some examples include bench warrants, complaint warrants, and probation/parole violation warrants.

 On the other hand, civil warrants are issued for non-criminal matters, typically related to civil litigation or family court issues.
 These warrants may be issued for reasons such as contempt of court or to enforce legal orders or judgments in civil disputes.
-Additionally, civil warrants may arise from business or collection matters, serving as tools for enforcing contractual obligations or resolving financial disputes.
+Additionally, civil warrants may arise from business or collection matters, as tools for implementing contractual obligations or resolving financial disputes.

 What is a Search Warrant in Minnesota?